 As you can see there are so many awesome sculptures to check out and this isn’t even half.
 You will love wandering the gardens and seeing them all before heading inside.

-They also have an area which shows you what the different varietals of wine look like, with a row of each type planted and named.
+They also have an area that shows you what the different varietals of wine look like, with a row of each type planted and named.
 I found this fascinating as I had never compared them like this before.

-Lastly, there is a game area in the back with an outdoor ping pong table, bocce ball, checkers and more.
+Lastly, there is a game area in the back with an outdoor ping pong table, bocce ball, checkers, and more.

 The Tasting Room

 Not to be outdone by the sculptures themselves, the tasting room is really unique and beautiful as well.
-The wrought iron chandeliers hang down in a inviting fashion, the soda machine in the back has been completely redone, and the chairs even have a unique look.
+The wrought iron chandeliers hang down in an inviting fashion, the soda machine in the back has been completely redone, and the chairs even have a unique look.